KaladinDMP/VR-CyberDeck/README.md

 | macOS | `~/Library/Logs/vr-cyberdeck/main.log` |
 | Linux | `~/.config/vr-cyberdeck/logs/main.log` |

 Logs can also be uploaded and shared directly from **Settings → Log Upload**.
+Just share the full link or shortcode either in the message to me or in the 'issues' post you make.

 ---